 After more than two decades of intensive research, nonphotorealistic rendering (NPR) is an established and important field within computer graphics [Gooch and Gooch 2001; Strothotte and Schlechtweg 2002].
-It tries to break free from the constraint of (photo-)realism that many other rendering techniques strive for and generates images and animations that at least in parts appear to be made by hand [Strothotte and Schlechtweg 2002].
-Within NPR, one exciting direction deals with how computers can be used to generate line drawing illustrations often with the goal to depict scientific subject matter.
-For achieving "non-photorealism" in these types of images, NPR takes a lot of inspiration from a long tradition of artistic and illustrative depiction.
-Over hundreds of years hand-drawn scientific illustrations have achieved a high level of sophistication.
+NPR breaks free from the constraint of (photo-)realism that many other rendering techniques strive for.
+It generates images and animations that at least in some parts appear to be made by hand [Strothotte and Schlechtweg 2002].
+Within NPR, one exciting direction deals with how computers can be used to generate line drawing illustrations, often with the goal to depict scientific subject matter.
+For achieving "non-photorealism" in these types of images, NPR takes inspiration from a long tradition of artistic and illustrative depiction.
+Over hundreds of years, hand-drawn scientific illustrations have achieved a high level of sophistication.
 NPR often tries to imitate long established illustration techniques but we strongly feel that the NPR research has reached a point of sophistication at which it is time to halt and investigate where our research stands compared to hand-drawn illustrations.

-We conducted an observational study to examine how people understand and assess traditionally created hand-drawn illustrations compared to computer-generated non-photorealistic illustrations.
-The purpose of this study was to improve our understanding of the differences between both types of images at the current stage of NPR research and open up or validate research directions for the NPR community.
-We studied how people view both types of images, asked about their imaginable contexts of usage, assessed participant's likes and dislikes, and asked about directions for improvement for images that were found to be less appealing.
-To some degree this study is also an attempt of a Turing test for pen-and-ink Mario Costa Sousa line drawings since we determined which images were described as having a computer-generated feel to them.
+We conducted an observational study to examine how people understand and assess both traditionally created hand-drawn illustrations and computer-generated non-photorealistic illustrations.
+We chose pen-and-ink illustrations as our study domain since the techniques Mario Costa Sousa\ have reached a mature state, having been a topic of NPR research for more than ten years.
+Pen-and-ink illustration is inspired by illustration techniques frequently found in hand-drawn scientific illustrations and provides a relatively cohesive domain.
+The purpose of this study was to improve our understanding of the differences between hand-drawn and computer-generated images at the current stage of NPR research and open up new or validate current research directions for the NPR community.
+We studied how people view both types of images, asked about their imaginable contexts of usage, assessed participant's likes and dislikes, and asked about directions for improvement of images that were found to be less appealing.
+To some degree this study is also an attempt of a Turing test for pen-and-ink line drawings since we determined which images were described as having a computer-generated feel to them.
 Our findings reveal that there are still obvious differences between computer-generated and hand-drawn illustrations.

-Joaquim A. Jorge[†] Instituto Superior Técnico Lisboa, Portugal
+Joaquim A. Jorge Instituto Superior Técnico Lisboa, Portugal

-We first discuss some related work in Section 2.
-Then we briefly explain the design of the observational study in Section 3.
-Afterwards, Section 4 presents some initial results and general observations.
-In the following Section 5 we then discuss these results and interpret them.
-Finally, we conclude with a summary and suggest some future work in Section 6.
+We start by discussing related work in Section 2.
+Then we explain the design of the observational study in Section 3.
+Afterwards, Section 4 presents the results and general observations.
+In the next Section 5 we discuss and interpret these results.
+Finally, we conclude with a summary and suggestions for future work in Section 6.